A+ SCHOLARSHIP PROGRAM:

-The total annual amount of child support paid in the previous year for each child not included in your household size.
+The total annual amount of child support paid in the previous year.
 Documentation of child support paid may be requested by your institution for the verification process.

 CHILD SUPPORT RECEIVED

 The total annual amount of child support received in the previous year.
-Documentation of child of child support received may be requested by your institution for the verification process.
+Documentation of child support received may be requested by your institution for the verification process.